-- Adherence to this policy may be audited / validated by the following external bodies. - Regulator of Social Housing through In-Depth Assessment.
+- Adherence to this policy may be audited / validated by the following external bodies. - Regulator of Social Housing through any regulatory inspection

 Service Standards

 Customers will be involved in developing service standards and in monitoring and scrutinising performance; this is led through the locality working groups and Customer Panel.